MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/singleInstance.md

 }
 ```

-This is because of the way DSC resource keys work.
-A resource must have at least one **Key**
+This is because of how DSC Resource **Key** properties work.
+A DSC Resource must have at least one
-property.
-A resource instance is considered unique if the combination of the values of all of its
+**Key** property.
+A DSC Resource instance is considered unique if the combination of all its **Key**
+properties' values is unique.

-**Key** properties is unique.
-In its previous implementation, the [xTimeZone][1] resource had only
+In its previous implementation, the [xTimeZone][1] DSC Resource had only one property--**TimeZone**,
-one property--**TimeZone**, which was a **Key**.
-Because of this, a configuration such as the one
+which was a **Key**.
+Because of this, the example DSC Configuration compiled and ran without
-above compiled and ran without warning.
-Each of the **xTimeZone** resource blocks is considered
+warning.
+Each of the `xTimeZone` DSC Resource blocks was considered unique.
+This caused the DSC
-unique.
-This caused the configuration to repeatedly apply to the node, cycling the timezone back and
+Configuration to repeatedly apply to the system, cycling the timezone back and forth.
-forth.

-To ensure that a Configuration could set the time zone for a target node only once, the resource was
+To ensure that a DSC Configuration could set the timezone for a system only once, the DSC Resource
-updated to add a second property, **IsSingleInstance**, that became the **Key** property.
+was updated to add a second property, **IsSingleInstance**, that became the **Key** property.
 The
 **IsSingleInstance** was limited to a single value, `Yes`.
-The old MOF schema for the resource was:
+The old MOF schema for the DSC Resource
+was:

 ```powershell
 [ClassVersion("1.0.0.0"), FriendlyName("xTimeZone")]